Smooth one-dimensional topological field theories are vector bundles with connection: Introduction

-The idea of the proof of Theorem~A is very simple and goes back to Segal~\cite{Segal}, Section~6.
-The 1-dimensional bordism category over~$X$ has as objects compact 0-manifolds with a map to~$X$ and as morphisms compact 1-manifolds with boundary with a map to~$X$.
+The intuition behind \cref{thma} goes back to Segal~\cite[Section~6]{Segal:EC}.
+The 1-dimensional bordism category over~$X$ has objects compact 0-manifolds with a map to~$X$ and morphisms compact 1-manifolds with boundary with a map to~$X$.
 A 1-dimensional topological field theory over~$X$ is a symmetric monoidal functor from the 1-dimensional bordism category over~$X$ to the category of vector spaces.
 Hence, to each point in~$X$ a topological field theory assigns a finite-dimensional vector space and to each path the field theory assigns a linear map.
-A vector bundle with connection yields this data via parallel transport.
-To show that the forgetful functor from field theories to vector bundles with connection is an equivalence is a smoothly-parametrized 1-dimensional variant of the cobordism hypothesis of Baez and Dolan~\cite{BaezDolan} (where we observe that in dimension~1 orientations are equivalent to framings).
-More concretely, we provide a generators and relations presentation of the 1-dimensional oriented bordism category over~$X$.
+A vector bundle with connection produces this data using parallel transport.
+Conversely, given the data of parallel transport one may assign values to arbitrary 1-dimensional bordisms in~$X$ by taking tensor products and duals.
+This gives a functor from the groupoid of vector bundles with connection to the groupoid of 1-dimensional topological field theories.
+To verify \cref{thma}, one must show that this functor is an equivalence.
+This can be thought of as the following smoothly-parametrized variant of the 1-dimensional cobordism hypothesis of Baez--Dolan~\cite{BaezDolan}.
+We note that in dimension~1, orientations are equivalent to framings.

-\begin{thmb} Let $\Vect^\otimes$ denote the symmetric monoidal \ci-category of vector spaces and $\Vect$ the underlying \ci-category without monoidal structure.
-There is an equivalence of categories between 1-dimensional oriented topological field theories over~$X$ valued in~$\Vect^\otimes$ and \ci-functors from the smooth path category of~$X$ to~$\Vect$. \end{thmb}
+{ \thethm{B} \begin{thm} Let $\Vect^\otimes$ denote the symmetric monoidal smooth $\infty$-category of vector spaces and $\Vect$ the underlying smooth $\infty$-category without monoidal structure.
+There is an equivalence between 1-dimensional oriented topological field theories over~$X$ valued in~$\Vect^\otimes$ and \ci-functors from the smooth path category of~$X$ to~$\Vect$. \end{thm} }

-Theorem~A follows from Theorem~B by identifying a functor from the path category to~$\Vect$ with a smooth vector bundle and connection, which we do in Section~\ref{sec:paths}.

-\begin{rmk} For simplicity, we have chosen to work with finite-dimensional vector spaces from the outset.
-If instead we took a \ci-category of possibly infinite-dimensional topological vector spaces, dualizability considerations would force topological field theories to take values in the finite-dimensional subcategory.
-This follows from restriction to constant paths on a point $x\in X$, invoking the usual 1-dimensional dualizability argument, and concluding that the fiber of the vector bundle at~$x$ determined by the field theory must be finite-dimensional. \end{rmk}